maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
 It follows that to get to the system we want to build we must first structure our organisation in that way.

+Ensuring the team understand the domain and using consistent language will flow down into the code.

-- Keep teams aligned with shared values, principles, and practices
+Keeping teams well aligned with shared values, principles, and practices will help keep a consistent code base.
-- Focus on quality
-- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
-- Teams with-well defined responsibilities

 ## Conclusion